baskuit/pinyon/src/types/readme.md

 ## Wrapped Primitives

+The `Real`, `Probability`, `Action`, and `Observation` type aliases that are defined in the `DefaultTypes` struct are not the same as the types which are provided in the template parameter list.
+Since these types are usually C++ primitives, they are instead wrapped with template classes which store the same data but also provide some extra functionality and make the search code more consistent when using library types like `mpq_class`.

 ### `Wrapper<T>`

 All the types in this group are derived from `Wrapper<T>`.
 * This purpose of this class is to simply hold a value of type `T`, and so any class which is derived from `Wrapper<T>` will automatically store this data by inheriting that member.
 *  This class also defines a conversion to type `T`, which is basically an 'unwrapping' operation.
-This operator is marked as explicit, otherwise an implicit unwrapping might occur without the user's knowledge, which would circumvent the strong type conventions.
+This operator is marked as explicit, otherwise an implicit unwrapping might occur without the user's knowledge, which would circumvent the strong-typing conventions.
 The conversion operator is best invoked via a static cast, e.g. `double raw_data = static_cast<double>(some_real);`
 * The underlying type `T` is accessible via an alias declaration `using type = T;`.
 This allows the user to make assertions about the underlying type easily, e.g.
 	```cpp
 	if constexpr (std::is_same_v<typename Types::Real::type, mpq_class>) {